Bun SQlite Key Value

 deleteExpired()

 Deletes all expired items.
-These are entries whose TTL (Time to live) has expired.
-These entries are not deleted continuously, but only when they are accessed directly or when the database is opened.
-If you want to delete the expired entries in between, you can do this with deleteExpired().
+These are items whose TTL (Time to live) has expired.
+These items are not deleted continuously, but only when they are accessed directly or when the database is opened.
+If you want to delete the expired items in between, you can do this with deleteExpired().

 deleteOldExpiringItems(maxExpiringItemsInDb?: number)